 - it has been established that the necessary facilities and resources are (or will be) in place to ensure the investigational medicine can be safely and correctly administered, and that the therapy with the investigational medicine will be sufficiently monitored and managed, and further that the reporting of side effects and patient experience will occur; and

 - it has been established that access to the investigational medication will not compromise future or ongoing clinical trials in a way that may delay access to such investigational medication to other patients.

 If a request for expanded access to an investigational medicine originates from a country in which Nektar has partnered with another company, the request for expanded access should be originated by a licensed physician on behalf of the patient and directed to the Nektar-partnered company.

-Otherwise, a request for expanded access to a Nektar investigational medicine must originate directly from a licensed physician on behalf of his or her patient and should be forwarded to Nektar at ExpandedAccess@Nektar.com.
+Otherwise, a request for expanded access to a Nektar investigational medicine must originate directly from a licensed physician on behalf of the patient and should be forwarded to Nektar at ExpandedAccess@Nektar.com.
 The requesting physician must agree to obtain appropriate regulatory and ethics committee approvals, as applicable, and to comply with all other safety, monitoring, reporting, and patient consent requirements defined by Nektar.

-Nektar anticipates acknowledging receipt of requests for expanded access orally or in writing within five (5) business days.
+Nektar anticipates acknowledging receipt of requests for expanded access within five (5) business days.